 Allen, Thomas (d.
 1830).
 Son of Thomas Allen (d.
-1780).
+1780), and his wife Anne, widow of John Edwards junior of Highgate.
+Landowner and property developer.
 He was unmarried and died childless, but may have had a relationship with his servant, Rosetta Exall, to whom he left £7,000 for life or until her marriage.

-He inherited the Bibsworth estate from his father in 1780 but let it to John Trotter and later to William Fanning.
+He inherited the Bibsworth estate from his father in 1780 but let it to John Trotter and later to William Fanning, and lived in Henrietta St., Cavendish Sq., London.
 After his death the ownership of the estate was disputed between rival claimants, but one of them, Rev. Edward Philip Cooper (d.
 1864) bought out the interests of the others.

 VCH Middlesex, vol. 6, 1980, pp. 55-59; M.A.
 Wren & P. Hackett, James Allen: a portrait enlarged, 1968; B. Cherry and Sir N. Pevsner, The buildings of England: London 4 - North, 1998, p.124; http://www.historyofparliamentonline.org/volume/1660-1690/member/allen-sir-thomas-1603-81.

 Location of archivesAllen-Cooper family of Bibsworth: records, 1458-1895 [London Metropolitan Archives, ACC/0351]

 Sable, a cross potent within a bordure engrailed or.

 This post was first published on 27 December 2013 and was updated 3 April 2015 and 20 October 2018.
 I am grateful to Layle for additional information.